 Can N Butane be used to extract from all plants?

 Take Vetiver Root for example, Over 250 tons of vertiver oil is produced for the perfume industry every year.
 Over 90% of all fragrances contain vetiver oil for the base fragrance in mens cologne.
-The current process of steam distillation requires months of aging the oil to remove the by products of using heat to produce the oil.
+The current process of steam distillation requires months of aging the oil to remove the by products created by using heat to produce the oil.
 With a Tamisium Butane Extractor you can eliminate the requirement of heat because Butane boils away at just over 32F.
-Many labs use our equipment to extract polyphenols from many plants.
-Our original research which led to the creation of the Tamisium Extractor was conducted with plants in the amazon that contained the highest polyphenol levels known to man and can easily be extracted by combining butane with another solvent so that a low pressure low temperature can extract out these products with no harm to the molecular structures.
+Many labs use our equipment to extract a variety of compounds from many plants.
+Our original research which led to the creation of the Tamisium Extractor was conducted with plants in the amazon that contained the highest polyphenol levels known to man and can easily be extracted by combining butane with another solvent so that a low pressure low temperature process can extract these products with no harm to the molecular structures.

 Is a scale mandatory for this process?

 A scale is absolutely mandatory when filling your tanks.
 You should always leave a 15-20% air space after filling with liquid solvent.
 Every tank has a maximum liquid capacity.
 This capacity should never be exceeded EVER.
 If a tank of any kind is overfilled and this airspace is removed the liquid will have nowhere to expand into as it expands and contracts with temperature changes.
 When liquid expands it can lift a house.
 It will rupture a tank if allowed to expand too much.
 To prevent overfilling a tank you must weigh the total liquid added.
 Weigh the liquid in grams and convert it to milliliters if needed by dividing the liquid N Butane Weight in grams by .577.